TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

                 // Optional. properties to be added to/replaced on the element.
 Unlike attributes, these can contain any data.
                 // Take care to avoid name clashes with internal properties or bad things are likely to happen!
+                // Most useful when working with ECMA Components though will work with custom front-end code as well.
                 "properties": {
                     // ...
                 },